TekstoSense/about-tekstosense/README.md

 - We generally use [Opennlp](https://opennlp.apache.org/) or [Stanford NLP](http://stanfordnlp.github.io/CoreNLP/) or [LingPipe](http://alias-i.com/lingpipe/) or [NLTK](http://www.nltk.org/) for our text analytics need but these are just enablers framework not an out of the box APIs framework to build use cases.
 Similarly we have lots of Deep-Learning frameowrk.
 To develop use cases we need to build bridges between two pillars of text analytics , NLP at one side and Machine Learning at the other side.
 TekstoSense bridge that gap and provides ready to use text analytics API.

 - If you ever hesitated to use unsupervised algorithm based solution into your product due to unsatisfactory accuracy then  simply forget the past and forge toward the TekstoSense.
-We provides high accuracy for our algorithm and APIs.
+It provides high accuracy for its algorithms and APIs.
- TekstoSense provides usecase driven APIs
+ TekstoSense provides usecase centric APIs.